flyonspeed/TronView/README.md

 Project for connecting efis or any external sensor data to a Screen, HUD, or AR glasses.
 This was created for the aviation community but can be used for any application where you want to display data in a custom GUI (and interact with it).

 ![cockpit1](docs/efis_cockpit1.jpeg?raw=true)
 ## Active development!
-(Oct 2024!)
+(Nov 2024!)
 If you want to help with development or testing please join our [Join Discord](https://discord.gg/pdnxWa32aW) sever.
 We are working on several new features.
 - XReal glasses support or other AR glasses
 - Editor to make creating or editing your own screen very easy.
 - Better G3x support
-- Show/Hide screen modules based on key commands or other inputs.
+- Show/Hide screen modules based on key commands or other inputs. (event handlers)
 - Additional IMU/Gyro support (BNO085, BNO055)
 - Looking into live data broadcast to other TronView displays (that would be cool!)
 - Moving Map?